apache/spark/docs/sql-ref-syntax-ddl-declare-variable.md

 -- The dense form of declaring a variable with default DECLARE five = 5;

+-- Declare a defined variable
+DECLARE five = 55;
+[VARIABLE_ALREADY_EXISTS] Cannot create the variable `system`.`session`.`five` because it already exists.
+Choose a different name, or drop or replace the existing variable.
+SQLSTATE: 42723

+-- Use `DECLARE OR REPLACE` to declare a defined variable DECLARE OR REPLACE five = 55;

+-- Explicitly declare the default value of a variable using the keyword `DEFAULT` DECLARE VARIABLE size DEFAULT 6;

 -- STRING variable initialialized to `NULL`
 DECLARE some_var STRING;
 ```